jakbrtz/Minecraft-1.17-Minigames/scripts/server/readme.md

 The lobby is a type of game, and is found in the `Games` folder.

 Files are run in alphabetical order.
 They have been intentionally named so that `BaseClasses` comes first and `System.js` comes last.
-In you want to create a new non-game file then it probably belongs in `Helpers`.
+If you want to create a new non-game file then it probably belongs in `Helpers`.
 If you want to create a new type of Base Class then make sure it's name comes alphabetically after `Game`, or you could restructure the `BaseClasses` folder.